More about clinical guidelines

 Agencies responsible for commissioning and developing clinical guidelines at national level:

-- National Institute for Health and Clinical Excellence (NICE) is responsible for providing national guidance for clinical practice on the appropriate treatment and care of people with specific diseases and conditions within the NHS and develops clinical guidelines for England and Wales.
+- National Institute for Health and Care Excellence (NICE) is responsible for providing national guidance for clinical practice on the appropriate treatment and care of people with specific diseases and conditions within the NHS and develops clinical guidelines for England and Wales.
 For further information on NICE processes for developing guidelines, go to: Developing NICE clinical guidelines.

 - National Clinical Guideline Centre (NCGC) is a multi-disciplinary health services research team funded by NICE.
 It produces evidence based clinical practice guidelines which aim to improve the quality of patient care within the NHS in England and Wales.